fbpx

 What do you hope to do with it?

-My wish is that 2017 is the year for you to share your gift in a way that makes your heart sing.
-And lets the world take notice.
+My wish is that 2024 is the year for you to share your gift in a way that makes your heart sing.
+And that the world takes notice of the beautiful gift you offer.

 Working in the international world of contemporary art, Crista Cloutier has spent her career selling art and marketing art to art galleries, museums and private collections.